-South Korea's parliament votes to impeach President Park
+South Korea's parliament votes to impeach President Park Geun-hye

 "If the National Assembly sets a path for the stable transition of power, I will resign from the presidency and lessen the confusion as much as possible.
 I hope that the nation will find stability."

-Prosecutors have said they want to speak to Park after naming her as a suspect in a corruption probe involving her confidante Choi and other aides.
+Prosecutors have said they want to speak to Park after naming her as a suspect in the corruption probe involving her confidante Choi and other aides.

-Choi has been in detention for weeks after being indicted on charges of fraud, abuse of power and coercion, accused of extorting millions of dollars from big businesses for her foundations and personal use.

-Offices have been raided, top executives hauled in for questioning and two of Park's former Presidential aides, among others, have also been indicted.

-As President, Park is currently immune from prosecution.
-Though her lawyers have said she is willing to cooperate with the investigation, last month she claimed to be too busy to meet with prosecutors.
+Park's attorneys have said she is willing to cooperate with the investigation, but she said last month she was too busy to meet with prosecutors.